magdalenarojasw/mrw/index.md

 # Magdalena RojasW - Portfolio

 ## About Me
 A designer who loves diverse challenges.
-By applying design thinking principles and maintaining a strong commitment to data integrity, I am developing the skills to create balanced solutions that are both innovative and effective.
-I continuously explore and embrace new technologies to deliver truly impactful and data-informed work.
+By applying design thinking principles and maintaining a strong commitment to data integrity, I create innovative and effective solutions.
+I’m always learning new technologies to produce data-informed work that makes a real impact.

 ---